+Proposition 1E was the last major GO bond to provide funding for Central Valley flood management, and is nearly spent.
 In 2015, the remaining \$738 million Proposition 1E bond funding for Systemwide Flood Risk Reduction, Urban Flood Risk Reduction, and Non-Urban and Small Community Flood Risk Reduction capital outlay infrastructure projects was appropriated.
-In addition, approximately \$398.5 million was appropriated to support several infrastructure investment programs ranging from local subvention grants (statewide and in the Delta), Delta Special Projects (including ecosystem restoration), Operations and Maintenance projects (including rehabilitation and replacement of flood control structures) and Flood Emergency Response activities (Governor Brown, 2016).
+In addition, approximately \$398.5 million was appropriated to support several infrastructure investment programs ranging from local subvention grants (i.e., statewide and in the Delta), Delta Special Projects (including ecosystem restoration), O&M projects (including rehabilitation and replacement of flood control structures) and Flood Emergency Response activities (Office of the Governor, 2016).

-New funds are required in order for DWR to increase flood protection in the Central Valley consistent with the recommendations of the CVFPP for prioritizing flood management projects and the California Water Action Plan.
-As part of its obligation to help prepare the Five-Year Infrastructure Plan, DWR is providing the CVFPP funding plan recommendation for the first 5 years of the 2017 refined SSIA portfolio Phase 1 to inform the estimate for the 2017 Five-Year Infrastructure Plan.
-The intention of this discussion and Table 9-1 is to be able to provide this information directly into the Five-Year Infrastructure Plan.
-The following describes how the 2017 refined SSIA portfolio Phase 1 organization conforms to the Five-Year Infrastructure Plan, including deferred maintenance, which has been disaggregated into its own line item.
+The CVFPP funding plan recommendation for the first 5 years of the 2017 refined SSIA portfolio's Phase 1 will be used to inform the estimates for future updates of the Five-Year Infrastructure Plan.
+The intention of this discussion (and Table 9-1) is to provide a format for this information that feeds directly into each update of the Five-Year Infrastructure Plan.
+The following describes how the 2017 refined SSIA portfolio Phase 1's organization conforms to future Five-Year Infrastructure Plan formats: